proficiency/ascii_survivors/design.md

 This document aims to outline aspects of the game's features.

 ## Themes
-* Medieval (grim)dark fantasy
+* Medieval (grim)dark fantasy:
   * Skeletons, wizards, swords, goblins, and orcs
   * Magic and melee combat
-* Roguelike mechanics and themes with survivors-like gameplay
+  * Castles, dungeons, and... lore?

 ## Gameplay
 * Survivors-esque game with roguelike mechanics: